tetteykn/PushToTalk/README.md

-# Mouse Mapper – Your Ultimate Mouse Button Mapping Tool
+# Push To Talk – Your Universal Microphone Control Tool

-**Mouse Mapper** is an intuitive and feature-rich application that allows you to customize mouse buttons by mapping them to any keyboard key.
-Whether you're a gamer looking to optimize your controls or a professional seeking to streamline your workflow, this app enables you to configure and manage your mouse inputs with ease, ensuring enhanced performance across all your applications and games.
+**Push To Talk** is an intuitive and feature-rich application that offers comprehensive microphone control across all your apps and games.
+Whether you are a gamer, streamer, or a professional, this app enables you to configure and manage your microphone with ease, ensuring consistent performance without the need for app-specific settings.

 ---

 ## Key Features

-### Custom Mouse Button Mapping
-- **Map Mouse Buttons**: Assign any mouse button (e.g., Mouse Button 4 and 5) to any keyboard key.
-- **Process Picker UI**: Easily select the target application by process name.
+### Multiple Control Modes
+- **Push to Talk (PTT)**: Hold to speak
+- **Push to Mute (PTM)**: Hold to mute
+- **Toggle Mode**: Switch between muted and unmuted states

 ### Customizable Hotkeys
-- Assign unique hotkeys for each mapping.
+- Assign unique hotkeys for each control mode
-- Support for both single keys and key combinations.
+- Support for both single keys and key combinations
-- Global hotkey recognition for all applications.
+- Global hotkey recognition for all applications

 ### Profile Management
-- Save and load entire configuration profiles.
+- Save and load entire configuration profiles
-- Seamlessly switch between different mappings without reconfiguration.
+- Seamlessly switch between different hotkey and overlay settings

-### Full-Screen and Borderless Mode Support
-- Enjoy compatibility with both full-screen and borderless windowed applications.
+- Quickly adapt to different use cases without reconfiguration

+### Advanced Microphone Management
+- Precise microphone volume control
+- Manage multiple microphones at once
+- Option to control all microphones simultaneously

 ### User-Friendly Interface
-- Clean and intuitive design for easy navigation.
+- Clean and intuitive design
-- System tray integration for quick access.
+- Easy-to-use controls with system tray integration

+### System Integration
+- Auto-start with Windows
+- Minimize to tray functionality
+- Sound feedback for state changes

+### Overlay Feature
+- Displays microphone state visually, even in minimized or borderless apps
+  *Note: Doesn't work in fullscreen mode*
+- Always on top of other windows
+- Customizable overlay color and size
+- Easily saveable with profile management

 ---

 ## Trial Information
-Mouse Mapper offers a **20-day free trial** during which users can access all features of the app without limitations.
+Push To Talk offers a **7-day free trial** during which users can access all features of the app without any limitations.
-After the trial period, the app will no longer function unless a **one-time purchase of $2** is made to activate the app permanently.
+After the trial period, the app will no longer function unless a **one-time purchase of $5** is made to activate the app permanently.
 This ensures that users can fully experience the app's capabilities before deciding to purchase.

 ---

-## Why Choose Mouse Mapper?
+## Why Choose Push To Talk?
-Mouse Mapper eliminates the frustration of limited mouse button functionality in games and applications that do not support advanced mouse inputs.
-With a single, unified mapping tool, you can enhance your gaming experience and improve your productivity without the hassle of reconfiguration.
+Push To Talk eliminates the hassle of managing microphone settings for each app.
+With a single, unified control scheme, you can switch effortlessly between gaming, streaming, or professional work without any need for reconfiguration.

 ---